 State taxes in California are administered by the California Franchise Tax Board (FTB).
 When you file your annual tax return, you may owe state taxes if you live and/or work in California.
 You could also receive a refund.
-If you cannot afford to pay the California taxes you owe, the FTB will make attempts to collect the debt.
+If you cannot afford to pay the California taxes you owe, the FTB will make attempts to collect the back taxes.
 You may also be able to set up a payment plan.

 When you receive a state tax bill, it means you owe taxes you haven’t paid.
 Some common reasons for receiving a California tax bill include:

 If you owe less than $25,000 in California state taxes, you can pay the amount back over up to 60 months by applying for a payment plan.
 You must also have filed all outstanding income tax returns to be eligible.
 You are not eligible if you are already enrolled in an installment plan for past-due California taxes or if you have an outstanding order to withhold.
 A payment plan requires a $34 set-up fee, and you can apply online.